Phytoplankton: Growth strategies

 In the early twentieth century, Alfred C. Redfield found the similarity of the phytoplankton's elemental composition to the major dissolved nutrients in the deep ocean.
 Redfield proposed that the ratio of carbon to nitrogen to phosphorus (106:16:1) in the ocean was controlled by the phytoplankton's requirements, as phytoplankton subsequently release nitrogen and phosphorus as they are remineralized.
-This so-called "Redfield ratio" in describing stoichiometry of phytoplankton and seawater has become a fundamental principle to understand marine ecology, biogeochemistry and phytoplankton evolution.
+This so-called "Redfield ratio" in describing the stoichiometry of phytoplankton and seawater has become a fundamental principle for understanding marine ecology, biogeochemistry, and phytoplankton evolution.
 However, the Redfield ratio is not a universal value and it may diverge due to the changes in exogenous nutrient delivery and microbial metabolisms in the ocean, such as nitrogen fixation, denitrification and anammox.

-The dynamic stoichiometry shown in unicellular algae reflects their capability to store nutrients in an internal pool, shift between enzymes with various nutrient requirements and alter osmolyte composition.
+The dynamic stoichiometry observed in unicellular algae reflects their ability to store nutrients in an internal pool, shift between enzymes with varying nutrient requirements, and alter osmolyte composition.
 Different cellular components have their own unique stoichiometry characteristics, for instance, resource (light or nutrients) acquisition machinery such as proteins and chlorophyll contain a high concentration of nitrogen but low in phosphorus.
-Meanwhile, growth machinery such as ribosomal RNA contains high nitrogen and phosphorus concentrations.
+Meanwhile, growth machinery, such as ribosomal RNA, contains high concentrations of nitrogen and phosphorus.

 Based on allocation of resources, phytoplankton is classified into three different growth strategies, namely survivalist, bloomer and generalist.
-Survivalist phytoplankton has a high ratio of N:P (>30) and contains an abundance of resource-acquisition machinery to sustain growth under scarce resources.
+Survivalist phytoplankton have a high N:P ratio (>30) and possess abundant machinery for resource acquisition to sustain growth under resource scarcity.
 Bloomer phytoplankton has a low N:P ratio (<10), contains a high proportion of growth machinery, and is adapted to exponential growth.
-Generalist phytoplankton has similar N:P to the Redfield ratio and contain relatively equal resource-acquisition and growth machinery.
+Generalist phytoplankton have N:P ratios similar to the Redfield ratio and contain relatively equal resource-acquisition and growth machinery.

 Factors affecting abundance

 The NAAMES study was a five-year scientific research program conducted between 2015 and 2019 by scientists from Oregon State University and NASA to investigated aspects of phytoplankton dynamics in ocean ecosystems, and how such dynamics influence atmospheric aerosols, clouds, and climate (NAAMES stands for the North Atlantic Aerosols and Marine Ecosystems Study).
 The study focused on the sub-arctic region of the North Atlantic Ocean, which is the site of one of Earth's largest recurring phytoplankton blooms.
-The long history of research in this location, as well as relative ease of accessibility, made the North Atlantic an ideal location to test prevailing scientific hypotheses in an effort to better understand the role of phytoplankton aerosol emissions on Earth's energy budget.
+The long history of research in this location, as well as the relative ease of accessibility, made the North Atlantic an ideal location to test prevailing scientific hypotheses in an effort to better understand the role of phytoplankton aerosol emissions on Earth's energy budget.

-NAAMES was designed to target specific phases of the annual phytoplankton cycle: minimum, climax and the intermediary decreasing and increasing biomass, in order to resolve debates on the timing of bloom formations and the patterns driving annual bloom re-creation.
-The NAAMES project also investigated the quantity, size, and composition of aerosols generated by primary production in order to understand how phytoplankton bloom cycles affect cloud formations and climate.
+NAAMES was designed to target specific phases of the annual phytoplankton cycle: minimum, climax, and the intermediary decreasing and increasing biomass, to resolve debates on the timing of bloom formations and the patterns driving annual bloom re-creation.
+The NAAMES project also investigated the quantity, size, and composition of aerosols generated by primary production to understand how phytoplankton bloom cycles affect cloud formations and climate.